 - 2 × 2 photo

-Please submit the above credentials to: Office of Graduate Dental Education, Robert Schattner Center, Penn Dental Medicine, 240 S. 40th St., F23, Philadelphia, PA 19104-6030.
+Please submit the above credentials to: Office of Graduate Dental Education, Robert Schattner Center, Penn Dental Medicine, 240 S. 40th St., 3rd Floor Evans Building, Philadelphia, PA 19104-6030.
 All materials, completed in full, must be received in the Office of Graduate Dental Education or postmarked by the August 15 deadline to ensure review by the Admissions Selection Committee.
 Make generous allowances for international mail.
 Late materials will be marked as such and not necessarily examined.